|Nutrition Facts (per serving)|

 If you want to make only one or two burgers, just scale it down.
 Or scale the recipe up for a larger family or get together.
 Street-size tortillas are quite small, but you might want to cut them down slightly to make them bun-size—about four inches in diameter.

 For extra cheesy burgers, mound extra cheese in the filling of the top quesadilla, or add a slice or two of cheese to the burgers just before they are done.

-- 1 clove garlic (finely minced, or about 1/2 teaspoon of garlic powder)
+1 garlic clove, minced, or 1/2 teaspoon garlic powder

 Gather the ingredients.

 Mix the ground beef with the chili powder and garlic or garlic powder.
 Season with salt and pepper.
 Shape into 4 burgers and refrigerate until it is time to cook them.